-9. Never buy from the ticket machine -buy via Skyscanner App and save queuing plus you pay no booking fee
+9. Never buy from the ticket machine -buy via Trainline App and save queuing plus you pay no booking fee

-Buying directly from the ticket machine on the day travel will incur much higher costs than purchasing tickets online, presumably with a booking app like the Skyscanner App.
+Buying directly from the ticket machine on the day travel will incur much higher costs than purchasing tickets online, presumably with a booking app like the Trainline app.
 Not only will it save you booking fees, you’ll also be spared having to queue in line before train departure.
-You can also get discounts on tickets with the App by applying various available discount codes.

 Search for off peak, peak or advance ticket options for your particular journey and apply your railcard discount in conjunction with the search engine results.

 Different companies have different rules, but depending on the fine print associated with your train ticket you can avail of refunds- sometimes from 50% to the total cost of the ticket with a train delay.
 The delay times vary- sometimes the stipulated times are 15 minutes, 30 minutes or up to an hour.
 Especially if you are on a split ticketed journey with two different companies, where delay in the first journey means you miss your connecting train to the destination, you should enquire about the refund policy of the first company.

 11. Break your journey with an advance

 Another not so well known UK train travel hack is your ability to break your journey on the return/outward leg of your journey.
 You can break your journey only on Anytime, Off-Peak and Super Off-Peak tickets.

 To give you an example if you were planning a train trip to Edinburgh, Scotland from London, you could use the following option break your journey on the way back.